aaalloc/brpc2022/README.md

 Here is a global view of this example:
 <img src="images/groupprocessors.png"/>

-We coded many other groups of processors, for example GetMinValueFromJsonMap() and GetMaxValueFromJsonMap() which both return a Number.
+We coded many other groups of processors, for example [GetMinValueFromJsonMap()](https://github.com/Siirko/brpc2022/blob/single-thread-analysis/src/main/java/beepbeep/processors/groupprocessors/processing/number/GetMinValueFromJsonMap.java) and [GetMaxValueFromJsonMap()](https://github.com/Siirko/brpc2022/blob/single-thread-analysis/src/main/java/beepbeep/processors/groupprocessors/processing/number/GetMaxValueFromJsonMap.java) which both return a Number.

 Now, feel free to create your own chains of processors to store or process your properties.

 <a id="the-limits-of-beepbeep3"></a>
-### /!\ The limits of BeepBeep3 /!\
+### ⚠️ The limits of BeepBeep3 ⚠️
 While we were working on this project, we noticed that a BeamNG scenario can contain several vehicles.
 However, you will not be able to use BeepBeep to analyze the properties of many vehicles at the same time, or at least not "properly".
 BeepBeep was created and coded in a way that doesn't allow multithreading (we think the use of singletons in the processors functions is the main issue).